 Invercannie Water Treatment Works Upgrade

-Work is currently underway to upgrade out Water Treatment Works at Invercannie.
+Work is currently underway to upgrade our Water Treatment Works at Invercannie.

-This 2 year project will see the complete refurbishment of the existing plant, including a new water storage tank and a dissolved air filtration plant, with capacity to produce up to 63 million litres of drinking water a day for the area.
+This two-year project, which is nearing completion, will see the complete refurbishment of the existing plant including a new water storage tank and a dissolved air filtration plant, with capacity to produce up to 63 million litres of drinking water a day for the area.
 A new pumping station and associated pipework will also be installed.

-All of the work will take place within the existing site and will be carried out on Scottish Water’s behalf by alliance partner ESD in accordance with the Scottish Government’s Covid-19 guidelines for construction.
+All of the work will take place within the existing site and will be carried out on Scottish Water’s behalf by alliance partner ESD.

 Invercannie Water Treatment Works